 Please click here for more specific detail on these CoCs.

-Please be aware that the Yacht CoCs WILL be phased out on 31st December 2022, so you don’t have long to complete your next Yacht Engineering CoC!
-Your written exams must be completed by November 2022, and your NoE application must be with the MCA by 31st December 2022.
-NoEs have a 5 year validity, so you may do your Yacht oral exam after this date, but be aware that the written pass certificates expire after 3 years, and they must be in date when your CoC is issued.
+Please be aware that the Yacht CoCs were phased out on 31st December 2022.
+NoEs have a 5 year validity, so you may do your Yacht oral exam at any point up to its expiry date, but be aware that the written pass certificates expire after 3 years, and they must be in date when your CoC is issued.

 We can help with NoE applications, guidance on how to apply for exemptions and many other common questions.